ggwellplayed4101/app6_your_weather_api/ReadMe.md

 ## Features
 - Get weather data from multiple stations of Europe
-- Get weather data from multiple years
+- Get historical weather data spanning multiple centuries

 ## How to use
 - Make a URL request using the following format: